 In the middle of your print run or mailing, some technical malfunction – whether large or small – interrupts the workflow.

-Even the highest-quality equipment can experience interruptions in throughput due to operator error or the usual wear and tear of electro-mechanical operation.
+Even the highest-quality printing equipment can experience interruptions in throughput due to operator error or the usual wear and tear of electro-mechanical operation.
 In this instance, foresight and preparation can help lessen the downtime and get your equipment back up and running soon.
-If you monitor and maintain your own equipment, here are six points to consider:
+If you monitor and maintain your own mail and printing equipment, here are six points to consider:

 Under normal use, most systems can run at 24/7 capacity.
-While many are designed to handle this load, often environmental factors can increase the normal wear and tear on heavily used parts.
+While many designs can handle this load, often environmental factors can increase the normal wear and tear on heavily used parts.
 Keeping a standard set of manufacturer-recommended parts increases your ability to schedule regular maintenance so that your system’s uptime remains high.

 Buying and stocking parts is an essential component of any self-maintenance effort, but you don’t want to tie up your cash in parts that just sit on a shelf for a year.
 That’s when it’s essential to engage a service partner that can deliver consistent quality, availability and accessibility of parts so that you can have the right parts at your fingertips in the fastest time possible.

 Every system comes with manufacturer-recommended maintenance guidelines.
-Be sure to keep yours on file and make time to log what’s been upgraded, replaced or changed out.
+Be sure to keep yours on file and make time to log upgrades, replacements or change outs.
 Self-maintainers should also know how to reach the manufacturer’s technical assistance center via phone, Skype or other communications channel so they can walk you through most maintenance procedures.

 It seems each job site has that one person who “knows the equipment like the back of their hand.”
 As valuable as these people are, they are no substitute for clearly documented work instructions and system notes when it comes to uninterrupted uptime.
 A single point of failure can wreak havoc on your operations.
 Be sure that your service managers or technicians are sharing information about how they keep the equipment in top shape.
 A service log is ideal.
 Some companies are even making easy-to-follow videos on routine maintenance procedures and filing them to a central, easy-to-access area for reference.